mikeroyal/Digital-Forensics-Guide/README.md

 [OpenCTI](https://www.opencti.io/) is an open source platform allowing organizations to manage their cyber threat intelligence knowledge and observables.
 It has been created in order to structure, store, organize and visualize technical and non-technical information about cyber threats.

-[Amass](https://owasp.org/www-project-amass/) is an OWASP Project that performs network mapping of attack surfaces and external asset discovery using open source information gathering and active reconnaissance techniques.
+[OWASP Amass](https://owasp.org/www-project-amass/) is an OWASP Project that performs network mapping of attack surfaces and external asset discovery using open source information gathering and active reconnaissance techniques.

 [LGTM](https://github.com/marketplace/lgtm) is a tol that finds and prevents zero-days and other critical bugs, with customizable alerts and automated code review.